tometo-dev/my-blogs/_posts/ci-cd-pipeline-watchtower.md

 ---
-title: "CI/CD pipeline with Docker, Github actions, Dockerhub and CD with Watchtower"
+title: "CI/CD pipeline with Docker, Github actions and Dockerhub, and CD with Watchtower"
 excerpt: "A CI/CD pipeline for the development phase"
 coverImage: "/assets/blog/ci-cd-pipeline-watchtower/cover.jpg"
 date: "2021-04-09T08:25:04.20Z"